babelcloud/android_world_benchmark/GBOX/report.md

 - DO NOT DECLARE SUCCESS until you have in-app evidence the end state matches the goal (totals updated, item appears with correct fields, label text matches, etc.).

 === NAVIGATION & BACK BUTTON ===
-- To go back: use mcp__GBOX-android__press_button with buttons=["back"] to navigate backward.
+- To go back: use mcp__gbox-android__press_button with buttons=["back"] to navigate backward.
 - Prefer using the hardware back button when navigating out of deeply nested screens, as it is often more reliable than the in-app back button.
+- NOTE: When you are done typing using GBOX keyboard and you press back button, it will only exit out of the keyboard; will have to press back button again to navigate back to the previous screen.
-- For files that auto-save simply press back button to return to the main screen.
+- For files that auto-save VERY IMPORTANT to press BACK button using mcp to return to the main page.

 === DISCOVERY HEURISTICS (TASK-AGNOSTIC) ===
 When the needed control/label isn't visible: